Tony Kushner: Career

-Kushner's best known work is Angels in America (a play in two parts: Millennium Approaches and Perestroika), a seven-hour epic about the AIDS epidemic in Reagan-era New York, which was later adapted into an HBO miniseries for which Kushner wrote the screenplay.
-His other plays include Hydriotaphia, Slavs!: Thinking About the Longstanding Problems of Virtue and Happiness, A Bright Room Called Day, Homebody/Kabul, and the book for the musical Caroline, or Change.
+Kushner's later plays include Slavs!: Thinking About the Longstanding Problems of Virtue and Happiness and Homebody/Kabul.
+He wrote the book for the musical Caroline, or Change, which premiered on Broadway in 2004.
 His new translation of Bertolt Brecht's Mother Courage and Her Children was performed at the Delacorte Theater in the summer of 2006, starring Meryl Streep and directed by George C. Wolfe.
-Kushner has also adapted Brecht's The Good Person of Szechwan, Corneille's The Illusion, and S. Ansky's play The Dybbuk.
+Kushner has also adapted Brecht's The Good Person of Szechwan, Pierre Corneille's The Illusion, and S. Ansky's play The Dybbuk.